ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/DEV | Encapsulate a portable AI application.md

 ## Build a docker image including your model

+Before you start to execute docker operations, something you must know is how to prepare a docker runtime/environment.

 > To install and set up a docker runtime/environment, firstly you can download it [here](https://www.docker.com/products/docker-desktop).

+In this repo, there are two examples to create a docker image for AI inference and deployment later.

-* With the **Docker file**, it actually runs a **TensorFlow model**.
-One key reason to adopt this export type is that it's very convenient and easy to furhter integrate with **Azure IoT Edge** and **Azure ML**.
+* With a **Docker file** from Auzre Custom Vision, it actually runs a **TensorFlow model**.
+One of key reasons to adopt this export type is that it's very convenient and easy to furhter integrate with **Azure IoT Edge** and **Azure ML**.

-* There is a more flexible way to execute the inference with the model of Azure Dockerfile format, and this way allows you to feed in video input, show the result in real-time, and output it as a video format.
-You can decide one of the two methods according your need.
+* Moreover there is another complete example to execute inference with a model of Azure Dockerfile format.
+It allows you to feed in a video input, show inference results in real time, and output it as a video format.

+You can begin with one of them according to your need or interest.

 ### 1. Dockerfile from Azure Custom Vision
 #### Build up a docker image